Nuwa-genomics/Nuwa/README.md

     <img src="screenshots/logo.png" width='500'></img>
 </div>

-A bioinformatics web tool built with scanpy for genomics data processing and analysis 🧬🐍.
+A bioinformatics web tool built with streamlit and scanpy for genomics data processing and analysis 🧬🐍.

 ### \*\*Work in progress! ⚠️\*\*

 Deep neural networks have many potential use cases for genomic analyses including quality control, dimensionality reduction or even spatial transcriptomics.
-Nuwa aims to integrate several deep learning models in a visual, easy to use interface with other filtering and data analysis familiar to most scanpy users.
+Nuwa aims to integrate several deep learning models in a visual, easy to use interface with other filtering and data analysis familiar to scanpy users.

 ## Getting Started